 Individual Peanut M&M size studs could be made by plastic or metal and could exist in different shapes as well: diamond, pyramid, round, etc. I love using these studs because they are the only stomp pads that allow me to customize the pattern I want.
 It’s almost invisible compared to rubber pads and foam pads.
 Normally they would come in a set of six, and that’s the other reason I love these studs set is they could still help me get a better grip even one or two out of six of them peeled off.

-The Best Snowboard Stomp Pad: Our Picks for 2019
+Best Snowboard Stomp Pad: Our Picks for 2020

 This is a super duper cute designed studs pad!
 It has all the pros of a studs pad – they are flexible, very invisible but still can provide you with the extra grip you need.
 I found the rougher surface of these pads could provide more friction than those shiny look studs.
 Another perk is it comes with a 3-year replacement warranty.
 Also, this is very suitable for buying as a gift for your snowboard friends.
 On the downside, it’s more expensive than other stud pads (like those diamond shape pads), but hey, you are paying for the design though.